Khalidashraf141/my-vscode-project/Templates/NOTES/Templates.md

 GCC / Clang = Stove 🔥 (actual cooking happens here)

 You don’t cook on the kitchen — you cook on the stove.

+What is a Preprocessor in C++?
+The preprocessor in C++ is a program that runs before the actual compilation starts.
+Its jobs is to prepare the source code by performing certain test-based operations, then pass the modified code to the compiler.

+📌 Important point:
+The preprocessor works on source code text, not on C++ syntax or logic

+1. Macro Substitution (#define) it replaces macros with their defined values.
+#define PI 3.14
+float area = PI * r * r;
+=> Before compilation, PI is replaced with 3.14

+2. File Inclusion (#include)
+    - < > -> standard library files
+    - " " -> user-defined files

+The C++ preprocessor is a program that processes the source code before compilation by handling directives like macro expansion, file inclusion, and conditional compilation.